tospery/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 }
 ```

-However, if your test suite is apart of an app target, then the entry point of the app will execute
+However, if your test suite is a part of an app target, then the entry point of the app will execute
 and potentially cause an early access of `@Shared`, thus capturing a different default value than
 what is specified above.
 This quirk of tests in app targets is documented in
 <doc:Testing#Testing-gotchas> of the <doc:Testing> article, and a similar quirk exists for Xcode